 Of equal, if not of more, importance is vocational experience.
 Having successful extensive first hand experience of all problematic behaviours in all types of breeds in a wide variety of situations can only come with regular work over many years in this field.
 Such proven behaviourists often belong to recognised associations or councils, such as the CFBA.

 The behavioural consultation should leave you with a complete understanding of how the problematic behaviours developed and how to progress your dog through them.
 You should feel confident and positive guiding your dog to become the socially acceptable companion you always wanted.

 It is not uncommon for a client to have had professional advice from elsewhere prior to our consultation.
 Sometimes this has been good advice, sometimes good but inappropriate, sometimes misguided or sometimes simply just ineffective.
 My issue is with the bad advice which can, at the very least, lead people to think their dogs can’t improve or, worst case; make situations rapidly deteriorate putting people or dogs in serious danger!
 All the more reason to be vigilant when choosing a dog behaviourist.

-Dog aggression has serious consequences and isn’t something people should ‘have a go’ at addressing without; a fundamental understanding of the issue, offering clear psychology based explanations and being able to demonstrate effective techniques the client will be able to successfully apply.
+Dog aggression has serious consequences and isn’t something people should ‘have a go’ at addressing without; a fundamental understanding of the issue, offering clear psychology based explanations and being able to demonstrate effective techniques the client will be comfortable with and able to successfully apply.
 Alternative options and techniques should also be demonstrated with all the pros and cons of each aspect described clearly.